You may get a written notice called an "Advance Beneficiary Notice of Noncoverage" (ABN) from your doctor, other

 You’ll be asked to choose an option box and sign the notice to say that you read and understood it.
 You must choose one of these options:

 - Option 1: You want the items or services that may not be paid for by Medicare.
 Your provider or supplier may ask you to pay for them now, but you also want them to submit a appeal to Medicare.
 If Medicare does pay, the provider or supplier will refund any payments you made (minus the copayments and deductibles you paid). to Medicare for the items or services.
 If Medicare denies payment, you’re responsible for paying, but, since a claim was submitted, you can

 - Option 2: You want the items or services that may not be paid for by Medicare, but you don’t want your provider or supplier to bill Medicare.
-You may be asked to pay for the items or services now, but because you request your provider or supplier to not submit a claim to Medicare, you can’t file an appeal.
+You may be asked to pay for the items or services now, but because you ask your provider or supplier to not submit a claim to Medicare, you can’t file an appeal.

 - Option 3: You don’t want the items or services that may not be paid for by Medicare, and you aren’t responsible for any payments.
 A claim isn’t submitted to Medicare, and you can’t file an appeal.

 An ABN isn't an official denial of coverage by Medicare.
 You have the right to file an appeal if payment is denied when a claim is submitted.

 What are the other types of ABNs?